OpenMDAO/OpenMDAO-Framework/docs/dev-guide/bazaar.rst

 .. note::
-   If you need to move an entire directory, use the ``bzr mv`` command, NOT the UNIX command, to ensure that the bazaar understands that all of the versioned files in the directory have moved.
+   If you need to move an entire directory, use the ``bzr mv`` command, NOT the UNIX command, to ensure that Bazaar understands that all of the versioned files in the directory have moved.